Shreyas2003/3311Demo/README.md

 ## How to Run this Demo

-Note: You need npm in order to run this application.
+Note: You need the newest version of npm and node.js in order to run this application.

 1. Clone this repository
 2. In the terminal, navigate to the "server" folder.